AndrewReitz/encrypted-camera/README.md

 This Application is a wrapper for your camera encrypting them as you take photos.
 Get it on the [Play Store](https://play.google.com/store/apps/details?id=com.andrewreitz.encryptedcamera)

+## Contributing
-To build clone the repo and then
+To build, clone the repo and then run
-    cp gradle.properties.dist gradle.properties
+    `cp gradle.properties.dist gradle.properties`

 ## TODO

-* Speed up / make the gallery pretty
 * Add a warning when opening a file outside of the app

 ## License